All Episodes

 I think all that stuff is very cool.

-For example, any phone call could be tapped into, way beyond the comprehension of most people.
+For example, any phone call can be tapped into way beyond the comprehension of most people.

 Define it if it is, and what are they actively trying to accomplish here?

-Well, I mean, my I would put the intelligence community, all the agencies as a part of that deep state as long as along with the part of the Congress, the intelligence committees.
+Well, I mean, I would put the intelligence community, all the agencies as a part of that deep state, as long as along with the part of the Congress, the intelligence committees, and I would also include the FISA court.

 And when you say deep state, define that.